Chjulian/TransmissionPairs_iDoT/README.md

 This README includes:

-- How to cite the paper
+- Information of the paper
 - An overview of repository structure

-## Please remember to check the following:
+## Please remember to check/cite the following:
-- Villabona-Arenas CJ, Hué S, Baxter JAC, Hall M, Lythgoe KA, Bradley J, Atkins KE (2022) "**Using Phylogenetics to infer HIV-1 Transmission Direction between known Transmission Pairs**", https://doi.org/10.1101/2021.05.12.21256968 [*To be Updated*]
+- Villabona-Arenas CJ, Hué S, Baxter JAC, Hall M, Lythgoe KA, Bradley J, Atkins KE (2022) "**Using Phylogenetics to infer HIV-1 Transmission Direction between known Transmission Pairs**", https://doi.org/10.1101/2021.05.12.21256968 [*Under Review*]

-## Repository overview and organisation
+## Repository structure
 Our repository is structured in three parts: data, src and models.

 ### 1. Data.